-CaSE Welcomes Two New Faculty Members: Gregory Falco and Jochen Mueller
+CaSE Welcomes Two New Assistant Professors: Gregory Falco and Jochen Mueller

 The Department of Civil and Systems Engineering (CaSE) is pleased to announce the hire of Dr. Gregory Falco and Dr. Jochen Mueller.

 Dr. Gregory Falco currently holds an appointment as an assistant research professor.
 In fall 2021, Falco will become an assistant professor in the department and in the Institute for Assured Autonomy (IAA), a joint Whiting School of Engineering and Johns Hopkins University Applied Physics Laboratory research institute.
 He is also a member of the Center for Systems Science and Engineering.
 Falco is a cyber civil engineer who designs, builds, and investigates critical infrastructure’s digital layer.
 For a decade, he has been at the forefront of smart city design, development, and deployment in industry and academia.
 His research uncovers the security, safety, and trust risks of AI-enabled mission systems.
 Falco invents and holds patents for security and resilience-enabling technology for terrestrial and space autonomous and control systems.
 He applies his research to the energy, space, public safety, transportation, and insurance sectors.
 Learn more about Prof. Falco.